 Since 1881, Colorado Parks & Wildlife fish hatcheries have been dedicated to improving the fish populations of our beautiful state.
 Today, CPW operates 19 hatcheries that breed, hatch, rear and stock over 90 million fish per year.
-Many of the fish produced are to enhance angling opportunities, while others serve a critical role in native species recovery efforts.
+Many of the fish produced are to enhance angling opportunities, while o thers serve a critical role in native species recovery efforts.
 Colorado fish hatcheries support our angling pastime, which annually contributes 1.9 billion dollars to our state's economy!

+All hatcheries are open to the public 7 days a week, 365 days a year (including holidays).
 Some hatcheries offer self-guided tours, while others may have tour guides available during certain times of the year.
 Call ahead to learn what is offered at the hatchery you will be visiting.
 To enhance your experience, some educational materials are available at all hatcheries.

 Tours for groups and schools must be arranged in as far in advance as possible.
 This will help ensure that a sufficient supply of educational materials is on hand and that your group has a coordinated, enjoyable experience.

 Hatcheries are busy working environments.
 To make your visit as enjoyable and rewarding as possible, please observe these hatchery viewing guidelines.